bawmedical/clinical-calculation-api/docs/endpoints/dummy_data.md

   - hba1c_number_in_series

 ### Roadmap
-* Add more clinical conditions and relevant, plausible clinical ransomly generated observation data for them.
+* Add more clinical conditions and relevant, plausible clinical randomly generated observation data for them.
-* Clinically assure that using this test data is at least as safe as making up test data 'manually'.
+* Clinically peer-review to assure that using this test data is at least as safe as making up test data 'manually'.

 ### Contributing
 * Collaborations are welcome, please see the [Contributing section of the main repo's README](../../README.md)